 To specify the unit of the temperature value, a scale should be defined on the thermometer.
-Figure 3.1b (Knight, 2016, p.
-495) show three different scales reflecting three different units systems: degree Fahrenheit (℉), degree Celsius (℃) and Kelvin (K).
-The SI system adopts (℃) as temperature unit carrying the name of the Swedish scientist Anders Celsius.
-The scale consists in fixing two reference points, the first corresponding to the point of water freezing to which a temperature 0℃ is assigned; the second corresponds to the water boiling point characterized by 100℃.
+The figure above (Knight, 2016, p.
+495) shows three different scales reflecting three different unit systems: “degrees Fahrenheit” (℉), “degrees Celsius” (℃), and kelvin (K).
+The SI system adopts (℃) as the temperature unit carrying the name of the Swedish scientist Anders Celsius.
+The scale consists of fixing two reference points: the first corresponding to the point of water freezing to which a temperature 0℃ is assigned, and the second corresponding to the boiling point of water, defined as 100℃.
 The graduation of the scale is then set by linear subdivisions, each one corresponding to a temperature.